-Backgrounder on Analysis of Cancer Risk in Populations Near Nuclear Facilities—Phase 2 Pilot Study
+Backgrounder on Analysis of Cancer Risks in Populations Near Nuclear Facilities—Phase 2 Pilot Study

 U.S. Nuclear Regulatory Commission-licensed facilities sometimes release very small radiation doses during normal operations.
 Facility operators must follow NRC regulations by closely monitoring and controlling these releases to meet very strict radiation dose limits.
 The plants also must publicly report them to the agency.
 These reports continue to support the conclusion U.S. nuclear power plants do not affect public health and safety.
 Nevertheless, some people are concerned these releases could affect the health of communities around nuclear facilities.

 The NAS study would have examined nuclear power plants and certain plants that create the nuclear fuel used in the power plants.
 The NAS effort aimed at creating an up-to-date, more thorough examination of cancer incidence than a 1990 U.S. National Institutes of Health-National Cancer Institute (NCI) report, "Cancer in Populations Living Near Nuclear Facilities."
 The 1990 NCI report concluded that cancer mortality rates were the same whether a reactor was nearby or not.
 The NRC staff continues to use the NCI report as a primary resource during public discussions of the cancer risk in communities near nuclear facilities.